SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 To get here, head outside and walk up Washington Street.
 You will see this doorway about halfway up the block.

 I like to stand across the street to get a better view of them entering and exiting.
-They don't enter and exit often, but it's always fun to check and see if you can catch one.

 How to Get Here by Cable Car

-The best way to get here is to take the Powell/Mason or the Powell/Hyde lines.
 Both stop right out front of the museum at the corner of Washington and Mason Streets.
-Usually the cable car drivers will call out when they arrive at this stop.

-Both lines run between Union Square and Fisherman's Wharf.
 They take a slightly different route, but both stop right in front of the San Francisco Cable Car Museum.

 Parking Near the San Francisco Cable Car Museum

 Street parking near the San Francisco Cable Car Museum is difficult to find.
-You might get lucky and find a spot, but most likely you will need to plan to park in a paid lot.
+You might get lucky and find a spot, but most likely, you will need to plan to park in a paid lot.

 There are a few lots within a couple of blocks away in either direction.
 The streets in this area are steep though, so be prepared to do a little hill walking even if you are only two or three blocks away.

-Here are a few options nearby.
+Here are a few parking options near the San Francisco Cable Car Museum.

 Fairmont Hotel Parking: You will also find parking at the Fairmont Hotel at 950 Mason Street.
 This lot has plenty of room and is about two city blocks away.
-It's a steep street though, so allow for a little more time on your return trip as the walk will be up hill.
+It's a steep street, though, so allow for a little more time on your return trip as the walk will be uphill.

 Things to Do Near the San Francisco Cable Car Museum